 An RDA who submits proof of education and training will receive an endorsement on the registration card which provides verification of board approved training.
 If you have received and submitted proof of training/education, and the endorsement for monitoring nitrous oxide/oxygen is not seen on the registration card, please notify the Board.

-A dentist who induces a patient into a state of psychosedation or relative analgesia using nitrous oxide shall ensure that the patient will be continually and personally monitored by a dentist.
+A dentist who induces a patient into a state of relative analgesia using nitrous oxide shall ensure that the patient will be continually and personally monitored by a dentist.

 A dentist may delegate the monitoring tasks to a licensed dental hygienist or a registered dental assistant utilizing indirect supervision only after the patient has been stabilized at the desired level by the action of the dentist.
 The dental hygienist or registered dental assistant who is assigned the monitoring task shall remain in the treatment room with the patient at all times.

-A dental hygienist or a registered dental assistant may terminate or reduce the amount of nitrous oxide previously initiated and administered by the dentist.
+A dental hygienist or a registered dental assistant may terminate or reduce the amount of nitrous oxide previously initiated and administered by a dentist, dental hygienist or registered dental assistant.